Grand Floridian Resort and Spa – Deluxe Resort

 Is there a spa at Grand Floridian?

-The spa at the Grand Floridian is formally named Senses – A Disney Spa at Disney's Grand Floridian Resort.
-Senses is a full-service spa, with 15 treatment rooms, and everything from rejuvenating citrus facials and herbal wraps to couple’s massages.
+The Grand Floridian Spa is a full-service spa, with 15 treatment rooms, and everything from rejuvenating citrus facials and herbal wraps to couple’s massages.
 Even young spa-goers can get the VIP treatment.
-The organic and vegan product lines are an appreciated touch.
 Membership at the health club is free to resort guests for the length of their stay.
-The spa is open from 8 a.m. to 8 p.m. daily.
+The spa is open from 9 a.m. to 6 p.m. daily.
 To schedule treatments, call (407) WDW-SPAS or (407) 939-7727 as far in advance as possible.

 I have a “day off” from the parks.
 What can I do at the GF?

-Jogging, volleyball, croquet, and swimming are all available, as well as unique shops.
+Jogging, basketball, and swimming are all available, as well as unique shops.
 Lobby Concierge in the Main Lobby can provide other suggestions.

 What else can Grand Floridian Resort and Spa Lobby Concierge do for me?

 Lobby Concierge is your stop for practically everything.
-They provide you with assistance in purchasing theme park tickets and making dinner show and dining reservations.
+They provide you with assistance in purchasing theme park tickets, making dinner shows, and dining reservations.
 They can give you any general information about Walt Disney World, suggest ideas for things to do, and locate any item you are searching for.
 And…

 I forgot my (fill in the blank)!
 What can I do?